S41L0R/Botw-Modding-Rails/README.md

 TUTORIAL VIDEO COMING SOON!

-If there are any bugs, you can contact me at my discord, Greenlord#9262.
+If there are any bugs you can contact me at my discord, Greenlord#9262.
 I am on the botw modding hub if you want to ping me.